Funding of religious education in Western Europe and its consequences

 About the Author

-I am an 18-year student living in the Netherlands.
-I study political science at the University of Nijmegen.
-I was raised in an agnostic family, but soon discovered that religion was one of the great evils in this world.
-At that very moment I became an anti-theist.
-I love writing and debating about religion, politics and morality.
-I am a big fan of Friedrich Nietzsche, whose work has inspired me in my writing.
-I also own a small web design company.
+The identifying information of this author has been changed to protect their identity.
+They were raised in an agnostic family, but soon discovered that religion was one of the great evils in this world, then becoming an anti-theist.
+They love writing and debating about religion, politics and morality.
+They are a big fan of Friedrich Nietzsche, whose work has inspired their writing.

 Free speech, a right very dear to us all.
 A right which is the cornerstone of our democratic society.
 We are a generation that has never had to protect its freedom, and it shows.

 When we think of atheist philosophers and thinkers, many names come to mind.
 But there is one man who comes up very little while being very interesting.

 Multiculturalism is hailed as a sign of cultural progress.
 This isn’t always the case.

 The search for the ultimate good is a never ending journey, at least for rational people.
 Religion however, seems to be hindering our progression in an ultimate quest for moral conservatism.